grahamwwilson/Resampler/README.md

 ## example6.cpp and run5.sh
 Now also include permutation test for 1-d ECM KS test - more as a verification/validation of the permutation method in the context of a statistic with well known properties.

+## example7.cpp and run7.sh
+First implementation of energy statistic.
+Rather slow as expected given N^2 complexity on even the smallest problem size currently considered.
+About 16 minutes per permutation on laptop with Run5/Run7 comparison with about about 160k events in each sample.
+Room for optimization/parallelization/batchification.